kylebebak/questionnaire/README.md

 ## Prompters
-The core prompters are currently `single`, `multiple`, and `raw`.
+The core prompters are currently `single`, `multiple`, `raw`.
 The first two depend on the excellent [pick](https://github.com/wong2/pick) package.
 All three are used in the usage examples above.

 `single` is the default prompter.
 It requires the user to pick one of the options from the options list. `multiple` allows users to pick [multiple options](#multiple-options) for a single question, while `raw` handles [raw input](#raw-input) with basic type checking.

-__questionnaire__ is easy to extend.
-Write a prompter function that satisfies the prompter API, and instead of passing a string to `add_question` to look up one of the core prompters, pass your prompter function.

-__The prompter API is simple__: a prompter is a function that should display a question and capture user input.
-It must return a `(answer, back)` tuple.
-Back should be `None` unless the user moved back.
-If your prompter returns __1__ for `back`, one answer is deleted from the questionnaire, and the user moves one question back.
-Check out the [core prompters](questionnaire/prompters.py) for examples on how to write prompter functions.

 ### Multiple Options